OutSystems/docs-odc/src/eap/building-apps/reuse-elements.md

 This creates a Service Action that invokes the Server Action and its properties.

-## View app reuse in the Portal
+## View app reuse in the ODC Portal

-You can view a list of apps and the stage on which they're deployed in the Project Neo Portal.
+You can view a list of apps and the stage on which they're deployed in the ODC Portal.
 When you click an app, you see the following details:

 * The stage on which the app is deployed
 * The app's consumers or producers